AMindToThink/kahoot-gen/README.md

 element_question: input an element label, number of wrong answers, and true or false for fast mode, and it will ask you a question where the correct answer is you original input.

+new_element_question: deprecated version of element_question. less complex but more similar to the categeory question generator

 classic_sister_topic: takes a topic QID, a list of relations the sister topics should not satisfy, a number of items to get, and a boolean for whether to turn on fast_mode.
 This is used to generate wrong answers for Element Question. fast_mode turns on more complicated reasoning to be sure the wrong answers are actually wrong and random, while without fast mode it only does a surface level check.